 Tandem Combinations – Mounting 2 discs for power carving

 - You’ve read all the instructions, have properly mounted both blades, secured your work piece and are wearing protective clothing.
-(I strongly recommend the use of a full face visor, especially when making raking cuts).
+(We strongly recommend the use of a full face visor, especially when making raking cuts).